-The Company incurs expenses for travel services for company executives provided by a private aviation charter company that is owned by our Chief Executive Officer and our Executive Vice President of Operations ("private aviation charter").
+The Company incurs expenses for travel services for company executives provided by a company controlled by our Chief Executive Officer ("private aviation charter").
 The Company may contract directly with the private aviation charter for the use of its aircraft or indirectly through a third party aircraft management and jet charter company (the "Aircraft Management Company").
 The travel services provided are primarily for business purposes, with certain personal travel paid for as part of the executives' compensation arrangements.
 The Aircraft Management Company also makes the private aviation charter aircraft available to third parties.
-The Company incurred travel expenses of \$0.7 million during the year ended December 31, 2020.
+The Company incurred travel expenses of \$1.3 million during the year ended December 31, 2021.
+As of December 31, 2021, the Company had Accounts payable to the Aircraft Management Company of \$0.2 million in the consolidated balance sheet.
 For more information, see "Aircraft Usage."